bouncingleaf/leaf-todo/README.md

 [script.js](/script.js) is where most of your work will be done.
 There is some starter code for you in the file.
 The `classNames` variable can be used to link any elements you create in js with the associated CSS class names.
 The next 3 lines of code are the HTML elements that you'll need to update when creating new
 TODOs.
 Lastly, you'll see the `addTodo()` function.
 This gets executed when creating a new TODO.
 You should replace the `alert()` call with logic to create new TODOs.
-Reminder: The above work needs to be done using ReactJS

-Good luck!

 ## Challenge!
 (Not Required)
 If you finish early and are up for a challenge, try adding delete functionality.
 This should be in the form of a button within each TODO that removes that TODO when clicked.